riscv-boom/riscv-boom/CONTRIB_AND_STYLE.md

 **Style Guide**

-You can invoke `make checkstyle` to verify that your changes respect the style guide.
+You can invoke `make checkstyle` to verify that some of your changes respect the style guide.
+However, checkstyle does not cover all cases of the code.

-In addition we have the following coding guidelines:
+We have the following coding guidelines:

-* Scala global variables should be in capital snake case
-    * E.g. `GLOBAL_SCALA_VARIABLE_NAME`
-* Scala local variables should be in lowercase camel case
+* Scala variables should be in lowercase camel case
     * E.g. `localScalaVariableName`
 * Chisel variables should be in lowercase snake case
     * E.g. `local_chisel_variable_name`
 * Classes should be in camel case with the first letter capitalized
     * E.g. `RegisterFile`
-* Registers should be labeled with a `_r` after the name
-    * E.g. `val f2_valid_r = Reg(...)`
 * If the variable is in a particular stage, please put the stage cycle it is associated with
     * E.g. `val f2_valid = Wire(...)`
 * Braces for control structures (`for`, `while`, `if`, `when`, etc...) should be on the same line as the condition